mvousden/ste/readme.md

 ...with no newline at EOF.

 Note that:

+ - The `f:` prefix in the moustache tells the templater that this moustache refers to a file.

  - Moustaches can't be escaped.
 I don't want to make it too easy.